syncfusion-content/uwp-docs/uwp/SfPicker/cascading.md

         /// <summary>

-        /// Area is the acutal DataSource for SfPicker control which will holds the collection of Country and State
+        /// Area is the actual DataSource for SfPicker control which will holds the collection of Country and State

         /// </summary>